SUNCAT-Center/CatalysisHubFrontend/app/components/Tutorial/tutorial.md

 ## Motivation

 The purpose of this tutorial is to explain the architecture of the CatApp project and to give a quick start into implementing new features and applications.
 The project largely builds and tried and tested standard components and language.
 So the style of this tutorial won't go to much into reverberating implementation techniques but rather give a high-level overlook into how different parts work together and where to find more information.
-Furthermore, a focus is put on practical tips and tricks that
+Furthermore, a focus is put on practical tips and tricks that help to accelerate common tasks.

 ### Prequisites